Skip to content

 Use assertive communication.
 Speak up for yourself calmly and confidently, and do not allow yourself to be bullied or intimidated.

-Another way to cope with The Criticizer is to set boundaries.
-Let it be crystal clear that his constant criticisms are not helpful and that you need space.
+Another way to cope with The Criticizers is to set boundaries.
+Let it be crystal clear that their constant criticisms are not helpful and that you need space.

-You do not have to tolerate his behavior or engage with him if he continues to behave in a toxic manner.
+You do not have to tolerate their behavior or engage with them if they continue to behave in a toxic manner.
 It is okay to distance yourself if necessary.

 Focus on the facts.
-When criticizing you, ignore the personal attack, and focus on the specific problem pointed out.
+When they criticize you, ignore the personal attack and focus on the specific problem pointed out.

 Rely on the positive and self-care to protect your physical and emotional health.
 Surround yourself with people who uplift you and engage in activities that raise your vibrational state.

-Focus on your strengths and accomplishments and not let his negativity get you down, no matter what he throws at you.
+Focus on your strengths and accomplishments and not let their negativity get you down, no matter what they throw at you.

 Seek support.
-Consider talking to a trusted friend or therapist who can provide emotional support and guidance to cope with the Criticizer toxic person.
+Consider talking to a trusted friend or therapist who can provide emotional support and guidance to cope with the Criticizers.

 What is a toxic person - The Victim